Carl Costello: Characterisation

 E4 publicity describe him as being "self-assured smooth operator who's charming, but will play things underhand."
 Opacic brands Carl a "legendary philanderer" and a "naughty boy" but defends him stating "He would never leave Heidi, he loves her enormously, but he just can't help himself."
 He also calls Carl a "bit of a dinosaur" when it comes to sensitive issues such as Jamine's identity issues.
 Remaining optimistic of Carl's views he stated: "He might become a new man and start to be more understanding, I'm sure it will be a huge learning process for him."
-E4 later shed more light on Carl during the third series of Hollyoaks Later adding that he "is known for his fiery temper."
+E4 later shed more light on Carl during the third series of Hollyoaks Later, adding that he "is known for his fiery temper."
+The series also revealed that Carl had injured a footballer in his backstory, which ended the footballer's career and saw the Costello family being targeted for revenge.

-Returns
+Initial returns

 On 1 August 2012, Opacic's management revealed that he had reprised his role of Carl and had begun filming his return scenes.
 Carl will appear from September 2012.
 Tom Eames from Digital Spy later revealed that Carl would return when his grandson Bobby Costello goes missing.
 A show insider explained "Carl agrees to put aside his differences to be there for his son and Mercedes" upon his return.

 On 20 December 2012, it was announced that Rachel Shenton would be leaving her role of Mitzeee in 2012 and that Carl would return as part of her exit storyline.
 It was revealed that the storyline would feature Carl returning to seek justice for Riley's death and that he would enlist Mitzeee in helping him punish Simon Walker (Neil Newbon).
 An official statement by Hollyoaks teased that Mitzeee could get a happy ending or that it was possible "her involvement with Carl has put her life in danger".
 Carl returned on 25 January 2013.